Subscribe to the Flying ✈️ Solo Newsletter

 People I work with don’t struggle to do great work.
 They struggle to explain what they do in a way that makes it obvious to the right people.

 Their business has evolved.
 The projects have changed.
 The value they offer has shifted.
-But the words they use to describe it are still from an earlier version of the business.
+But the words they use to describe it are still from an earlier version of the business — and that gap creates friction everywhere.

 You can usually hear it when they talk about what they do.
 They start confidently, then qualify or correct themselves.
 The explanation mostly works in conversation, but it doesn’t quite land on the website or in a pitch.
 It’s rarely a confidence issue.
 It’s usually a positioning one.